Saransh-cpp/riemapp/CONTRIBUTING.md

 reference for all the development work.
-The guide is a general and much more explained collection of documentation available for developing `Scikit-HEP` packages. `riemapp` is not a `Scikit-HEP` package, but it still loosely follows this developer guide as it is absolutely amazing!
+The guide is a general and much more explained collection of documentation available for developing `Scikit-HEP` packages. `riemapp` is not a `Scikit-HEP` package, but it still loosely follows this developer guide as the guide is absolutely amazing!

 ## Installing